 Cost of Laser Eye Surgery in Louisville, Kentucky

-The cost of LASIK at The Eye Care Institute is $1,995 per eye and includes our LASIK enhancements lifetime guarantee.
+The cost of LASIK at The Eye Care Institute is $1,995 per eye.
+We also offer our LASIK for Life guarantee.
 Only at a full time, full service ophthalmology practice, such as The Eye Care Institute, will cost be based on surgeon experience and equipment.
 Finding a LASIK surgeon who only practices in the Louisville area and works with a team of doctors should be the major objective in your search for a Louisville LASIK surgeon.

 LASIK financing is available with 24 months, zero interest to qualified applicants.
 Only $800 down, LASIK can be as low as $133 month.
 See if you qualify, call 502-590-1500 to speak with our LASIK specialist.

 Inevitably, price will also play a role in your decision.
 You must note that the cheapest surgeon is not always the best surgeon to treat your eyes.
 Remember these are your eyes and this is not a reversible procedure so you want to trust your surgeon.
 The “LASIK only” centers advertise prices as low as $299 per eye but their own websites show that the actual price for 90% of all patients is at least $1,299 per eye.
 Further, those sorts of places often do not include preoperative or postoperative exams, eye drops, follow up care, or even antibiotics.
 Further, most of those “LASIK only” centers do not have full-time ophthalmologists.
 Their ophthalmologists often travel from one city to next to perform LASIK and then move on.